Dr Michael Morrison

 Michael has an MA (by Research and Thesis) and PhD from the interdisciplinary Institute for Science and Society (ISS) at the University of Nottingham.
 He also holds a BSc in Biology from the University of St. Andrews (2000).
-He has previously been a researcher on the Framework Programme 7 Regenerative Medicine in Europe (REMEDiE) project at the University of York and with the Health Technology and Society group at the University of Exeter.
+Michael has previously worked on the IMI STEMBANCC project, providing governance and ethical support to the project.
+He has also been a researcher on the Framework Programme 7 Regenerative Medicine in Europe (REMEDiE) project at the University of York and with the Health Technology and Society group at the University of Exeter.

 Infrastructural expectations: exploring the promise of international large-scale induced pluripotent stem cell banks